-6.01 GENERAL
+6.01 General

 - 1. Students seeking an exception to the EER have to send in a written request, using the application form on the website of the Examination Boards.
-Please write your request in English. - 2.
+Preferably a request is written in English. - 2.
 Requests are only handled if submitted in time and accompanied by all required and relevant documentation.
 Requests have to be motivated, including the reference to the rule from the EER that applies to the subject of the student's request.
-Information on conditions, as well as sample letters are published on the website of the Examination Boards. - 3.
+Information on conditions, as well as sample letters are published on the website of the examination boards. - 3.
 A complete and detailed study progress overview (SVO/SPO) from Osiris has to be added by the student in all cases. - 4.
 Students are strongly advised to consult their study advisor before submitting a request. - 5.
-If a request is submitted because of personal or medical circumstances, these circumstances must be documented by the study advisor.
-The study advisor has to acknowledge these circumstances to the board (in writing). - 6.
-If an exception is required for medical reasons, these medical statements, must be documented by the study advisor.
-The study advisor has to acknowledge them to the board (in writing).
+If a request is submitted because of personal or medical circumstances, the study advisor must document these circumstances.
+The study advisor has to acknowledge these circumstances to the board (in writing).

-6.02 SPECIFIC REQUESTS
+6.02 Specific requests

-Regarding specific requests, the decision of the Examination Boards is taken within the following framework:
+Regarding specific requests, the decision of the examination board is taken within the following framework: